jaredgreen-pillar/kata-java-spring-boot/README.md

 ```

 ## **Setup IntelliJ**
+Note: It may be possible some or all of these steps are already completed upon initally opening IntelliJ.
+It is all complete when you are able to successfully run `gradle test` or some other gradle commands through the terminal and/or UI.

 Set Project SDK
 - `File` -> `Project Structure` -> `Project` -> Set Project SDK to your Java installation